mybonk/mybonk-wiki/docs/Procedure.md

   <a name="13-option-2"></a>
   #### **Option 2.** The "manual" way
-  - The "manual" way consisting in editing MY₿ONK configuration file ```/etc/nixos/configuration.nix``` directly and locally is deprecated.
+  - The "manual" way consisting in editing MY₿ONK configuration file ```/etc/nixos/configuration.nix``` locally directly.
-  - Use MY₿ONK orchestrator (based on krops) instead.
+  - Use "Option 1."

 ---